-The first of its kind for the city-region, our Resilience Strategy sets out our response to resilience challenges and opportunities.
-At its heart, it points to a whole system, whole of society approach which reflects the complexity and our quality of life and wellbeing
+he first of its kind for the city-region, our Resilience Strategy sets out our response to resilience challenges and prortunities.

+At its heart, it points to a whole system, whole of society approach which reflects the complexity and interdependence of Resilience issues.
+It encourages innovation to address the changes we will continue to experience.
+But, importantly, it also recognises the resilience journey and the learning already undertaken in Greater Manchester.